saurabhska/collectl-cluster-monitoring/README.md

 sh MasterCollectl.sh --verify : Verifies if the collectl daemon is running on each node of the cluster.

 sh MasterCollectl.sh --cleanup : Deletes the old metric files from all nodes of the cluster specified in the nodesConfig.cfg file.

+Please feel free to modify the code as per your requirements.